pycom/pycom-libraries/shields/README.md

 2. Open Pymakr
 3. Run an example that matches to your shield

-Note: Note: For using Pyscan, you need to upload either MFRC630.mpy or MFRC630.py.
+Note: For using Pyscan, you need to upload either MFRC630.mpy or MFRC630.py.
 It is always recommended to use MFRC630.mpy as it takes less space on your module.